25 June 2016

 Denial-of-Service was selected for the Unnoticed Art Festival's second edition and was held 25th of June 2016 in Nijmegen.

 With Denial-of-Service we tried to mobilize customers to behave differently in order to confuse and question the applied marketing strategies.
-We convinced people to collaborate with us by buying a discounted pineapple in order to organize an Out-of-Stock experience (OOS -which means an empty shelf).
-Our purpose was not only to activate a visual dialogue with this controlled environment but also to reconsider our position as customers.
+We convinced people to collaborate by buying a discounted pineapple in order to organize an Out-of-Stock experience (OOS -which means an empty shelf).
+Our purpose was not only to activate a dialogue with this controlled environment but also to reconsider our position as customers.

 Denial-of-Service was not possible without the generous support of Youri Appelo, Caz Egelie, Frans van Lent, Unnoticed Art Festival crew, AH clients between 11:00 and 12:00 hours, shop owners and everyone else discussing the intentions of this intervention.